 The Sundial Circuit

-The course includes single-track trail, roots, rocks, and uneven terrain.
-A central aid station at Killarney Lake Lodge will be stocked all day with water, electrolyte drinks, and simple snacks.
-This is a cupless race, so participants should bring a reusable bottle or cup.
+A central aid station near Killarney Lake Lodge is stocked all day with water, electrolyte drinks, and simple snacks.
+The race is cupless, so participants should bring a reusable cup or bottle.
+The main start and finish area and the aid station are visible from the parking at the Killarney Lake Rotary Centennial Lodge.